wormhole-foundation/wormhole-docs/learn/faq/index.md

 ### How can I redeem tokens if NTT rate limits block them on the target chain?

 If the rate limits on Wormhole's NTT block tokens from being received on the target chain, the transaction will typically be paused until the rate limits are adjusted.
-Rate limits are put in place to manage congestion and prevent abuse across chains, but they can occasionally delay token redemptions.
+Rate limits are implemented to manage congestion and prevent chain abuse, but they can occasionally delay token redemptions.

 To resolve this:

 1. **Adjust rate limits** - the rate limits must be modified by an administrator or through the appropriate configuration tools to allow the blocked transaction to proceed
-2. **Resume transaction flow** - once the rate limits are adjusted, you can resume the transaction flow, which should be visible in the UI.
+2. **Resume transaction flow** - once the rate limits are adjusted, you can resume the flow, which should be visible in the UI.
 The tokens will then be redeemable on the target chain

 In most cases, the transaction will resume automatically once the rate limits are adjusted, and the UI will guide you through the redemption process.

 ### What are the challenges of deploying NTT to non-EVM chains?

-NTT currently requires the same transceiver for all routes, limiting flexibility when deploying across both EVM and non-EVM chains.
-For example, if you're deploying to Ethereum, Arbitrum, and Solana, you can't use both Wormhole and Axelar as transceivers because Axelar doesn't support Solana.
+NTT requires the same transceiver for all routes, limiting flexibility when deploying across EVM and non-EVM chains.
+For example, if you're deploying to Ethereum, Arbitrum, and Solana, you can't use Wormhole and Axelar as transceivers because Axelar doesn't support Solana.
 This constraint forces integrators to use a single transceiver (e.g., Wormhole) for all chains, reducing flexibility in optimizing cross-chain transfers.

 ### Does the NTT manager function as an escrow account for a hubchain?